telecasteren/react-social-app/ReadMe.md

 ## 🫶 Acknowledgments

-- ChatGPT for text content in some of the titles and post captions.
+- Noroff Social API for posts and users content

-### Under a free licence on Unsplash, images by the creators:
+### Under a free licence on Unsplash, some of the images used are by these creators:

 #### **AVATAR IMAGES**